“The Khan Procedure”

-Expert Breast Implant Removal Surgeon
+Breast Implant En Bloc Removal Surgeon

-Breast implants will not last a full lifespan and therefore will lead to additional surgeries in a person’s life.
-Furthermore, a large and growing group have of women have experienced adverse health affects termed “breast implant illness” attributed to the implants in their chest.
+Breast implants will not last a full lifespan and, therefore, will lead to additional surgeries in a person’s life.
+Furthermore, a large and growing group of women have experienced adverse health effects termed breast implant illness attributed to the implants in their chest.
 Since 2009, the U.S. Food and Drug Administration has received more than 350,000 incident reports involving breast implants.
 France has even gone so far as to ban macro-textured and polyurethane implants over cancer concerns.
 On average and without complications, implants last about eight to ten years before you need to have the breast implants removed.
 In that time, the additional surgeries may be to remove or replace the implant, to fix tissue damage or scarring, to treat implant leakage, re-positioning the implant, or treating any other complications that may arise in or around the breast due to the implant.
 Not only are these surgeries exhausting for the body, but they are also expensive and emotionally draining.
 You need to contact our renowned double board certified surgeon if you are experiencing adverse affects related to your implants and considering breast implant removal.

 What is Breast Implant Removal?